Doc-Le/PhysioActivities/README.md

 -   Logged in users can their previous and future appointments.

--   Logged in user can save their addresses and default address, pre-fills Checkout form
+-   Logged in user can save their addresses and default address, pre-fills Checkout form.

 -   Admin user can add, edit and delete any event.

 -   Confirmation email on registration and on successful purchase.

+#### Features to implement in the future

+- to be able to send eductional material.
+- To be able to find a physio with a physio finder.
+- Would like to add patients reviews.

 ## Design
-#

   * Color Scheme
      The two main colors used are green and white.